 Students apply for housing at Conway Hall once they are accepted to the London Law Programme.

 Students staying in Conway Hall on Wednesday before orientation begins which is the week before the start of classes.
 Students should depart on the Sunday after the exam week finishes.

 Conway Hall has 24-hour reception, so students may arrive at any time, although they are asked to notify the London team of their arrival plans.

-It may be possible to arrive earlier or depart later if students wish to stay longer in London.
-This also includes student interest in staying in Conway Hall over the summer, should the student secure a summer associate position or externship in London.
-Extra days are on request and subject to room availability, which cannot be guaranteed.
+During Fall and Spring terms, it is not possible to arrive at Conway Hall earlier or depart later than the dates indicated on the official London Law Program Calendar.
+We occasionally have availability for students to in stay in Conway Hall over the summer, should the student secure a summer associate position or externship in London.
+Summer stays are on request and subject to room availability, which cannot be guaranteed.
 Extra days are charged at a daily rate.